bucalexis/easybroker_rails/README.md

 # README

-This is an small Ruby on Rails project using the EasyBroker API.
+This is an small Ruby on Rails project using the EasyBroker API and some tailwind css classes.
 It shows a page using the first results obtained fetching EasyBroker properties from thei staging API

 To run this project follow this steps: